Skip to content

 • data - the bound data

-• host - the host to add the component to
+• host - the host to add the component to.
+This is optional; you can leave it out and add the element to the DOM by any other means.

 Rendering HTML